How to Enable or Disable Deleting Diagnostic Data in Windows 11

 Summary

-You can manage your diagnostic data settings through either the Local Group Policy Editor or the Registry.
+To sum up, you can manage your diagnostic data settings using either the Local Group Policy Editor or the Registry.
 By default, Windows allows you to delete this data.
 Using these steps, you can restrict that ability if you wish to lock these settings on your device.

 What does deleting diagnostic data do?